Program-Integrity-Alliance/azure-ai-search-lab/README.md

 | West Europe       | ❌                        | ❌                            | ✅                               | ❌                                   | ✅                                      |

 Once you've decided on a region, you can deploy the solution with its default parameters, or change these for your specific needs.

+**NOTE** Though this works in the public repo, it won't work in the private PIA repo.
+See instructions above

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fastrobagel%2Fazure-ai-search-lab%2Fmain%2Fazuredeploy.json)